Vein Therapy Thailand – Urban Beauty Thailand

 - Between treatments, many dermatologists recommend the use of compression or support hose.
 This may be recommended for people who spend a lot of time on their feet, or work in a standing occupation.

 - The treatment of spider and varicose veins can be successful.
 Treatment methods vary depending on the size and location of the abnormal veins.
 The injection method is presently the method most commonly used, but great advances have been made recently in other techniques such as lasers.

-When you contact Urban Beauty Thailand, we will not only set you up with our best dermatologists team, we will also assist you in any way we can when it comes to finding accommodation.
-Thanks to our contacts in various Thai cities, we can secure discounted prices for you in luxury accommodation.
-And unlike other companies in the region, all our prices are upfront.
+When you contact Urban Beauty Thailand, we will not only set you up with our best dermatologists team, all our prices are upfront.
 When you book with us, there are no hidden fees or charges.